There's a Girl in the Clouds

-He smashed his forehead against the airplane window to gain a better view.
-This wasn’t like any picture in a cloud he had seen before, the usual cartoon snails morphing into whales as they skimmed across the upper atmosphere.
+He mashed his forehead against the airplane window to gain a better view.
+This wasn’t like any picture in a cloud he’d seen before, the usual cartoon snails morphing into whales as they skimmed across the upper atmosphere.
 This was boring brume except for a strange bit in the middle.
-The deviant fog pimple mesmerized him.
+The fog pimple mesmerized him.
 If he could reach her, Rex believed he’d touch milky skin and billowy strands.

 She looked at him.

-The Goldfish cracker breath brushed his ear before Rex noticed the juice-stained face of its owner.
+The Goldfish cracker breath brushed Rex’s nose before he noticed the juice-stained face of its owner.
 The toddler spied on him from the space between the plane’s wall and seat.

-Rex resumed scouting out the window like a normal person, Cloud Girl’s face haunting his thoughts.
-He couldn’t shake the awareness that dwelled behind her eyes.
+He resumed scouting out the window like a normal person, Cloud Girl’s face haunting his thoughts.
 Too bad he didn’t get a photo before she slipped away.
-He had the next best thing though: his notebook.
+He had the next best thing, though, his notebook.
 Filled with drawings from the last couple of years, it was the perfect spot to reproduce Cloud Girl and show his mom when she awoke.

-He leaned forward to seize the carry-on, but the space between him and Stinky Feet’s reclined backrest gave no room to bend over, his body too tall and his arms too short.
+He leaned forward to seize the carry-on.
+The space between him and Stinky Feet’s reclined backrest gave no room to bend over, his body too tall and his arms too short.
 Wishing he could detach his head, Rex pressed his cheek against the chair fabric, which smelled of old sneakers and pickles.
 His fingers still ended several inches above the floor.

 Few options left, Rex hooked his red Converse through the strap and coaxed the backpack from its hidey-hole.

-Rex’s friends never mentioned the discomfort of sitting with the other airline passengers packed in rows, a kernel on an ear of corn.
-Funny, considering Ethan and Zach flew all the time to warm, fun places for Spring break, Christmas, or just because.
-But now it was Rex’s turn.
-Sure, this wasn’t Cancun, Hawaii, or Miami, but when his mom announced this trip to visit Uncle Dan and Aunt Annie, Rex’s heart attempted to thump out of his chest.
+His friends never mentioned the discomfort of sitting with the other airline passengers packed in rows, a kernel on an ear of corn.
+Odd, considering Ethan and Zach flew all the time to warm, exciting places for Spring break, Christmas, or just because.
+And now, finally, it was Rex’s turn.
+Sure, this wasn’t Cancun or Hawaii, but Rex’s heart had attempted to thump out of his chest when his mom announced this trip to visit Uncle Dan and Aunt Annie.
 A real vacation.

-The battered red notebook retrieved, Rex flipped through the pages, perusing for free space.
-He spotted a two-inch square area and sketched Cloud Girl in his normal style.
-Misty edges proved difficult though.
-His pencil refused to portray the wispiness of her hair or the luminescence of her skin.
+Rex searched for free space within the pages of his battered red notebook.
+He spotted a two-inch square area and sketched Cloud Girl.
+Her misty edges proved difficult; his pencil refused to portray the wispiness of her hair or the luminescence of her skin.

 Rex closed the notebook.
 What was he thinking?
-Not in a thousand years should he mention his dubious encounter to anyone, even if it qualified as the strangest experience of the day.
+Never in a thousand years should he tell anyone about her.
 They’d call him bonkers and lump him in with people who insisted their potato resembled Elvis or Jesus turned up on their grilled cheese ... a Cheesus.
 Besides, mentioning nutty stuff landed him in trouble before.
 Bullies loved an excuse for a beating.

-If the grouchy flight attendant, the one boasting big lipstick lips and nails painted an orange capable of making a neon sign jealous, ended up at their row, who knew what might happen.
-Rex shuddered to remember how Too Tan Ann opened her red, greasy beak and croaked “Half a can!” when his mom asked her to give him a whole, warm soda.
-He understood why his mom hadn’t pushed it then, though she usually put up a fight for him.
-She too must have sensed evil hiding within Too Tan Ann’s sun-dried features.
+If the grouchy flight attendant, the one boasting orange-manicured nails capable of making a neon sign jealous, ended up at their row, who knew what might happen.
+Rex shuddered remembering how Too-Tan-Ann opened her big, red, greasy beak and croaked, “Half a can!” when his mom asked her to give him a whole soda.
+His mom gave up after that, though she usually put up a fight for him.
+She must’ve sensed evil hiding within Too-Tan-Ann’s sun-dried features, too.

 His mom slept through the whole thing.

-Crisis bypassed, Rex rolled over and rested his brow on the window.
+Rex rolled over and rested his brow on the window.
 Vapor generated from the jet’s wingtip.
-Without his glasses, Rex wouldn’t see anything more subtle, but his gut told him, whether phantom or figment, no cloud-form curiosities would appear again.
+Without his glasses, Rex couldn’t see anything that subtle much farther, but his gut told him no cloud-form curiosities would appear again anyway.